 It is possible to join a guided tour with your rental car.
-The tour fee is US$4,555.00 per person (2 people, 1 room, 1 convertible car).
-Furthermore, you need to pay the one-way fee at the rental location in Chicago (approx US$1,400 with tax).
+The tour fee is from US$4,555.00 per person (2 people, 1 room, 1 convertible car).
+Furthermore, you need to pay the one-way fee at the rental location in Chicago (from US$750.00 + tax).
 If you should break down on the road our tour guides would not be allowed to work on your car- you need to call roadside assistance.
 You pay your own gas and insurance, National Park entrance fees and Hotel parking fees.
 Not allowed to merge with the Motorcycles.
-You will be part of all activities, the Free Grand Canyon Helicopter Ride, receive the Free Riding jackets, as well as participate in our hosted Welcome- and Farewell Celebrations.
+You will be part of all activities, the Free Grand Canyon helicopter flight, receive the Free Riding jackets, as well as participate in our hosted Welcome- and Farewell Celebrations.
 We take care of your vehicle rental.

-Trike Supplement along with the additional one way is: US$1,725.00.
-We only have a few in our national fleet so let us know to book soon so we can get it locked up.
+Trike Supplement along with the additional one way is from: US$1,850 We only have a few in our national fleet so let us know to book soon so we can get it locked up.

-We will grab a great breakfast at our hotel before making the short van trip to the H-D headquarters where we will be greeted by some of the Executives and Leaders of The Motor Company.
-We will then have the opportunity to shop in the H-D Corporate Store, an experience that is typically reserved for employees and partners.
-This is the only place in the world where you can purchase a Harley-Davidson t-shirt with “Juneau, Wisconsin,” the street the HQ sits on, as the location.
-It’s a pretty safe bet you will be the only person in your riding club, or even in your home city, that has the coveted “Juneau” t-shirt.
-Next we will make our way over to the H-D Museum for a truly VIP, behind the scenes experience.
-There is a lot to see in the Museum, so feel free to spend as much time as you like.
-It’s only a ten minute walk back to our accommodation.
+You not only visit this world-class Harley-Davidson museum but will have the opportunity to shop in the H-D Corporate Store, an experience that is typically reserved for employees and partners.
+This is the only place in the world where you can purchase a Harley-Davidson t-shirt with "Juneau, Wisconsin," the street the HQ sits on, as the location.
+It’s a pretty safe bet you will be the only person in your riding club, or even in your home city, that has the coveted "Juneau" t-shirt.

 Because of the chance of illness, accident, airline inefficiency, company insolvency or other unforeseen situations that may cause a customer (you) to miss a tour, we suggests to purchase travel/medical/health/trip cancellation insurance.
 It is a little expense that gives you piece of mind, highly recommended!